If you have been arrested on a Cannabis related charge and require assistance, please refer to our legal assistance project, JoinTheQueue.

 A summary of both sides of the argument can be found on our Legal Case Timeline.

-You can read the transcript of the first day of The Trial of the Plant here.
+You can read the transcript of The Trial of the Plant here.